Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Menu Enabled"				"1"

+			// Enable support for human-controlled Super Tanks.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Human Support"				"0"

 			// These are the RGBA values of the Super Tank's skin color.
 			// --